Sklup55/enhance-mini-website--NEW/instr.md

 <img src="./images/Ex1_1.png" alt="Intela Education, Wordpress classrom welcome screen with username and password highlighted" />

-3. Begin by following the instructions in the next item in the course, Lab Instructions: **Enhance a Mini Website with WordPress**, to complete the lab, which involves launching the WordPress within the lab.
-4. WordPress provides a user-friendly interface that enables users to manage content, customize the website\'s design and functionality, and control user access and permissions.
+3. WordPress provides a user-friendly interface that enables users to manage content, customize the website\'s design and functionality, and control user access and permissions.

-5. The admin area allows users to create and edit pages, posts, and other types of content, manage media files, install and activate plugins and themes, and monitor website analytics.
+4. The admin area allows users to create and edit pages, posts, and other types of content, manage media files, install and activate plugins and themes, and monitor website analytics.

-6. In the WordPress admin, users can also manage user accounts, assign user roles and permissions, and moderate comments and user-generated content.
+5. In the WordPress admin, users can also manage user accounts, assign user roles and permissions, and moderate comments and user-generated content.
 The admin area is only accessible to users with the appropriate login credentials and permissions.